superestos/berkeley_graphics_Rasterizer/README.md

 ## Logistics

 ### Deadline
-* Project 1 is due XXX.
-Both your code and write-up need to be turned in for your submission to be complete; assignments which are turned in after 11:59pm will use one of your late days -- there are no late minutes or late hours.
+* **Project 1** is due **Tuesday 2/18, 11:59PM**.
+The **checkpoint** is due **Tuesday 2/11, 11:59PM.** For the project, both your code and write-up need to be turned in for your submission to be complete.
+Assignments which are turned in after 11:59pm will use one of your late days -- there are no late minutes or late hours.

 ### Getting started